 Federal Initiatives to Improve Health Equity

-The good news is that the current U.S. federal administration has identified equity as a policy priority and has launched a range of initiatives to address health care disparities, both in response to COVID-19 and more broadly.
+The good news is that the current U.S. federal administration has identified equity as a policy priority.
+It has launched a range of initiatives to address health care disparities, both in response to COVID-19 and more broadly.

 The current administration and Congress have taken a range of actions to expand access to, and enrollment in, health insurance coverage.
 In January 2021, President Biden issued an Executive Order on Strengthening Medicaid and the Affordable Care Act.
 The American Rescue Plan Act contains provisions to increase access to health coverage and make health coverage more affordable.
 These provisions include increases and expansions in eligibility for subsidies to buy health insurance through Marketplaces.
 In addition, there are Medicaid provisions that offer incentives to encourage states that have not yet adopted the ACA Medicaid expansion.
 The administration is also working on expanding health care access for immigrant families and low-income groups, and addressing inequities in maternal care across racial groups and socio-economic groups.